-The Dancing Lights of Christmas is celebrating it’s 10th anniversary and it is sure to become a holiday tradition for your family.
+The Dancing Lights of Christmas is sure to become a holiday tradition for your family.

 The drive through light display moved from Jellystone Camp ground in Donelson to the James Ward AG Center in Lebanon several years ago, allowing for a longer trail of lights and more displays.